 User stories also help you get to details in a just in time fashion so you can be as informed as possible when you dive into the deep details of a particular bit of work.
 You don’t have to pull together a bunch of information too early – only to find out the assumption you made were wrong, or you don’t need to solve a particular aspect of the problem.

 When you use cards to represent your user stories – whether they are actual cards, or virtual ones – you have something you can move around while you’re talking about what you will and won’t do.
 That visual cue can help your team build a shared understanding and keep focused on the part of the product you’re going to create or change in the next week or two.

 It’s not the writing that’s important

-Since the intent for user stories was never to be a reminder to communicate further, not the means of communication, how the story is written becomes less important.
+Since the intent for user stories was to be a reminder to communicate further, not the only means of communication, how the story is written becomes less important.

 That’s not to say that the information you know about a story is not important, you don’t have to be overly pedantic about writing stories in a very specific way.

 You want to make sure your team is clear about who the story impacts, what they want to do and why, but that does not immediately mean that you have to write everything in terms of “As A, I Want, So That”

 And just because I said you don’t have to do that, doesn’t mean that you shouldn’t use the format at all.
 As a, I want, So That is a great reminder to identify the who, what, and why.
 If you need that reminder.